La1nG/Rshiny-Price-and-Volatility-Time-Series-Forecast-App/README.md

 ## sGARCH, eGARCH, gjrGARCH

----
+### sGARCH

+### eGARCH

+### gjrGARCG

 ## K-NN
 K-NN (k-nearest neighbors) is a regression and classification model that predicts a target value by averaging the values of its nearest neighbours (data-points of an applied input).
-K-NN is a non-parametric and instance-based learning algorithm that can learn when a test-point is provided (through quantmod api), making it effective for continuous and non linear data predictions.
+K-NN is a non-parametric and instance-based learning algorithm that can learn when a test-point is provided, making it effective for continuous and non linear data predictions.
 In this app K-NN is used to forecast returns based on lagged returns and volatility (supported by GARCH) and how RMSE changes with different k values.

 # Installation